Rock City (attraction): History

 Historical evidence indicates that Native Americans inhabited Lookout Mountain at some point.
 In 1823, two missionaries, Daniel S. Butrick and William Chamberlain, went to minister to them.
 Butrick made a journal entry on August 28, 1823, in which he described "a citadel of rocks" on top of the mountain, and noted the immense size of the boulders.
 He stated that they were arranged in a way "as to afford streets and lanes".

 By the time the American Civil War reached the slopes of Lookout Mountain, more people had discovered what was already being called Rock City.
 During the Battle of Lookout Mountain, both a Union soldier and a Confederate soldier claimed that seven states could be seen from the summit of the mountain.
 These stories are independent and recorded in their own journals.

 Hikers and geologists knew Rock City well throughout the late 19th century, but it did not become the attraction it is now until the 20th century.
 Garnet Carter's idea was to develop a residential neighborhood on top of the mountain.
 The neighborhood was to be named Fairyland because of his wife Frieda's interest in European folklore.
 One feature of Fairyland was going to be a golf course, but Garnet decided instead to build a miniature golf course because the original took too long to build.
 He later franchised his miniature golf concept as Tom Thumb Golf, now recognized as the nation's first mini-golf course.

 Fairyland was 700 acre and encompassed Rock City.
 Frieda set out to develop the property into one big rock garden, taking string and marking a trail that wound its way around the giant rock formations, ending up at Lover's Leap.
 She also planted wildflowers and other plants along her trails and imported German gnome statues and other famous fairytale characters, set up at spots throughout the trail.
 Garnet realized that Frieda had made an attraction that people would be willing to pay for to see.
-Garnet made Rock City a public attraction in 1932.
+Garnet and Frieda made Rock City a public attraction in 1932.

 The original clubhouse and 10 cottages are included in the Lookout Mountain Fairyland Club.